andreaslindeboom/mesos-deploy/README.md

 To preview what Terraform would do, run `terraform/plan.sh` from the project root.

 To provision the nodes, run `terraform/apply.sh` from the project root.
-NOTE: this provisions a single Mesos master node and a single slave node, but they are not connected yet.
+NOTE: this provisions only a single Mesos master node with a single slave node connected to it.

 Note that valid DigitalOcean snapshot ids from the Packer build step are expected to be present in `.mesos-master.snapshot_id`/`.mesos-slave.snapshot_id`.